Turn Passive Site Viewers Into Active Users With CRO

 What does it look like?

 CRO takes many fantastic forms based on the metric trying to boost.
 At times it might be making your call-to-action (CTA) more visible or apparent by placing it on a page that receives more traffic (eg: the homepage)

-Other times you might want to unclutter and remove or relocate any complicated or time-consuming steps from your conversion funnel.
-Nobody wants to fill out a ten-page form; this added friction would only deter your conversion rates.
+Other times you might want to declutter and remove or relocate any complicated or time-consuming steps from your conversion funnel.
+Nobody wants to fill out a ten-page form.
+This added friction would only deter your conversion rates.

 Is it for me?

 Well, there are a number of reasons that come to mind.
 Firstly, you are currently paying for site traffic right now in one way or other, and a high conversion would imply a high return on investment (ROI).
 It’s also significantly more cost effective to convert your current visitors than to engage and attract brand new ones.
 Apart from boosting your ROI, CRO keeps users engaged for longer by giving them what they want before they lose concentration.

 In a nutshell; higher conversion rates will give you a higher ROI.
 It’s more cost effective to address current visitors than to attract new ones, the interactivity and ease-of-use will significantly improve user experience.

 Theres always room for improvement

 No matter how updated and well designed your site is, and how many visitor’s you’ve already got converting on a daily basis, it’s almost always likely that things could be just a little bit better.
 By continually reviewing your conversion processes you are able to ensure your visitors a superior user experience that will in turn leads to better results for you.